Commissioners to continue capital budget discussions, consider financial moves

 * A contract with RS Associates, LLC, DBA Resource Solutions Associates, LLC, on behalf of Seneca County Emergency Management Agency.

-* A contract with Ice Miller, LLP, for legal counsel services as Seneca County pursues implementation of a broadband strategic plan and broadband expansion.
+* A contract with Ice Miller, LLP, for legal counsel services as Seneca County pursues the implementation of a broadband strategic plan and broadband expansion.